jumblexacm/jumble-bot/README.md

     - As your redirect URL, choose your redirect URI from earlier
     - Copy the generated URL, because it disappears if you navigate away from the page.
 This URL lets you add the bot to a server, for now your dev server.

+5. Invite the bot to your dev server
+    - Use the generated URL

 ## STEP 2: Create a test student org server